How You Can Help Your Neighbors Impacted by the Coronavirus

 Juice Boxes for Kids

-This new position entails working on site at 8607 Roswell Rd, talking to new and existing clients in person to verify documentation and using a computer.
+These new position entail working on site at 8607 Roswell Rd, talking to new and existing clients in person to verify identification, weigh outgoing food and using a computer.
 Training provided.
-Available time slots: Mondays, Wednesdays, and Fridays.
+Shifts available Mondays, Wednesdays, and Fridays.

 Food Pantry Distribution and Donation Processing